redox-os/book/src/ch09-03-porting-applications.md

 ## Cookbook

-The GCC and LLVM compiler frontends on Linux use `glibc` (GNU C Library) by default on the linking process, it will create Linux ELF binaries that don't work on Redox because `glibc` don't support the Redox system calls.
+The GCC and LLVM compiler frontends on Linux use `glibc` (GNU C Library) by default on the library object linking process, it will create ELF binaries that don't work on Redox because `glibc` doesn't support the Redox system calls.

 To make the compiler use `relibc` (Redox C Library), the Cookbook needs to tell the build system of the program or library to use it, it's done with environment variables.

-The Cookbook have templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems are customized or not adapted for cross-compilation.
+The Cookbook have templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems aren't adapted for cross-compilation.

-(Some build systems have different methods to enable cross-compilation and pass a custom C library for the compiler, you will need to figure this out)
+(Some build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to figure this out)

 ### Cross Compiler

-Cookbook use a patched Rust/GCC to do cross-compilation of recipes with `relibc` to any supported CPU architecture, you can check cross-compilers [here](https://static.redox-os.org/toolchain/).
+Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with `relibc` to any supported CPU architecture, you can check our cross-compilers [here](https://static.redox-os.org/toolchain/).

 ### Cross Compilation

-Cookbook default behavior is cross-compilation because it brings more flexiblity to the build system, as it makes the recipes use `relibc` or build to a different CPU architecture.
+The Cookbook default behavior is cross-compilation because it brings more flexiblity to the Redox build system, as it allow recipes to use `relibc` or build to a different CPU architecture.

 By default Cookbook respect the architecture of your host system but you can change it easily on your `.config` file (`ARCH?=` field).

-- Don't use a CPU architecture inside the `recipe.toml` script field, it breaks cross-compilation.
+- Don't use a CPU architecture on the `script` data type of your `recipe.toml`, it breaks cross-compilation.
 - All recipes must use our cross-compilers, a Cookbook [template](#templates) does this automatically but it's not always possible, study the build system of your program/library to find these options or patch the configuration files.

 ### Environment Variables